HaleBera/A-NOVEL-CONTAINER-ATTACKS-DATASET-FOR-INTRUSION-DETECTION/Outputs/PCAPs/README.txt

 	- 0 packets dropped by kernel

-Note: The round numbers are selected bigger then the others to make the resulted flow datasets are nearly in same size.
+Note: The round numbers are selected according to make the resulted flow datasets are nearly in same size.